jgustavoj/react-flask-boilerplate/README.md

-# WebApp boilerplate with React JS and Flask API
+# Boilerplate with React and Flask API

 ### Back-End Manual Installation:

 It is recomended to install the backend first, make sure you have Python 3.8, Pipenv and a database engine (Postgress recomended).
 If using Anaconda for environment management create new python env with following commands:

 If you already have python 3.8 skip step 1.
 This example uses Anaconda to change python enviroment.